About ORPRN's Advisory Board

 Current Advisory Board Members

-Monica DeMasi is the Academic Site Leader at the Samaritan Health Services Family Medicine Residency Geary Street Clinic in Albany, Oregon.
-Monica recently joined the Geary Street Practice after nine years seeing patients at the Cambridge Health Alliance with teaching and leadership roles at Harvard Medical School.
+Monica DeMasi is the Core Faculty Member for the Providence Family Medicine Residency in Milwaukie.
+She joined Providence after serving as Academic Site Leader at the Samaritan Health Services Family Medicine Residency for the Geary Street Clinic in Albany, Oregon.
+She moved to Oregon after nine years seeing patients at the Cambridge Health Alliance with teaching and leadership roles at Harvard Medical School.
 She received her undergraduate and medical degrees from Case Western Reserve University where she studied medical anthropology and focused on primary care.
 She completed her family medicine residency at Brown in 2006.
 She was a senior Innovation Fellow at Harvard Medical School's Center for Primary Care and was the 2014 Eisenberg Family Fellow of the Academy of Medical Education at Harvard Medical School.
 Monica spent several years as the Scholarly Program Leader at the Center for Primary Care at Harvard Medical School.
 In 2014, her clinic won the Robert Wood Johnson Project LEAP award as an exemplary Patient Centered Medical Home.
 Her passions include serving the under-served, quality improvement, immigrant health, and medical education.
 Monica is fluent in Spanish and Portuguese.
 She enjoys yoga, reading, hiking and traveling with her husband and two young children.